 WCJC awards the Associate of Arts in Teaching degree for students planning to pursue baccalaureate programs that lead to initial Texas teacher certification.
 Students are advised to seek academic advising in the first semester enrolled since individual universities may vary in their transfer requirements.
 There are two AAT tracks that include 60 semester credit hours of coursework.
-Plan B leads to Initial Texas Teacher Certification EC-6, 4-8, EC-12 Special Education; Plan C leads to Initial Texas Teacher Certification 8-12, and other EC-12 Certifications.
+Plan B leads to Initial Texas Teacher Certification EC-6, 4-8, EC-12 Special Education; Plan C leads to Initial Texas Teacher Certifications.